 Are Sharks Mammals?

-Sharks are not mammals.
-Sharks are fish!
-So why do so many people find themselves asking the question are sharks mammals?
-Probably because sharks look a lot like dolphins, and dolphins actually are mammals!
-So lets take a closer look at the differences between fish and mammals, and how you can tell that a shark is not a mammal.
-You may learn a couple of cool facts along the way!
+Lets take a closer look at the differences between fish and mammals, and how you can tell if a shark is a mammal or a fish.
+You may learn a couple of shark facts along the way!

 First of All, Why Does It Have To Be a Fish or a Mammal?